adam-rms/adam-rms/docs/Readme.md

 npm build
 ```

 This command generates static content into the `build` directory and can be served using any static content hosting service/CDN.
+For a production-ready build it expects `PRODUCTION` as an environment variable to be set to true

 ## Deployment